seacen/The-Digest/README.md

 2. The Age World News
 3. The Guardian Australia News
 4. Billboard.com Music News
-5. The Economist Business News
+5. The New York Times Technology Top Stories
-6. BBC Politics News